Definition/Introduction

 With an average of 14 work-related deaths a day, or 5000 per year, in the United States, workplace safety should be of the highest priority for both employers and employees.[2]
 The number of reported deaths annually, while still extremely high, is significantly reduced relative to before OSHA intervention.
 The workplace can be hazardous for professionals who commonly work with materials or devices that can be a fire source or combust when exposed to a fire-producing device.
 This may include but is not limited to open flames, compressed gas, flowing oxygen, welding, surgical electrocautery, electricity, and combustible liquids and gases.

-For fires to ignite, three components must be present.
+For fires to ignite, 3 components must be present.
 The first is a fuel source or something to burn, including clothes and linens, flammable gases and liquids, and human tissues, among other materials.
-The second is an oxidizer, which will significantly increase the combustibility of the fuel source.
+The second is an oxidizer, which significantly increases the combustibility of the fuel source.
 Oxidizers include gaseous oxygen and nitrous oxide.[3]
 Finally, the fire must be ignited by some object which serves as the ignition source.
-Examples of these objects include various sources of electric current, electrostatic discharge, or heat, such as an open flame.
-Specific to the medical field, ignition sources may include electrocautery, lasers, defibrillators, and any sort of electrically-charged device.
-The operating room in a hospital is a particularly high-risk environment as all three components are typically present.[4]
+These objects include various sources of electric current, electrostatic discharge, or heat, such as an open flame.
+Specific to the medical field, ignition sources may include electrocautery, lasers, defibrillators, and any electrically charged device.
+The operating room in a hospital is a particularly high-risk environment as all 3 components are typically present.[4]

 The next issue of concern is burning.
 Scald injuries are the most common cause of burns in children, while open flames are most common in adults.
 The extent of tissue damage depends on how hot the exposure is and the duration of exposure.
-The burn will create a different pattern depending on the severity and depth with a central zone of coagulation necrosis, a zone of stasis that can be salvaged with rapid treatment, and a peripheral zone of hyperemia that will recover.[6]
+The burn creates a different pattern depending on the severity and depth, with a central zone of coagulation necrosis, a zone of stasis that can be salvaged with rapid treatment, and a peripheral zone of hyperemia that recovers.[6]
 The depth of the burn also determines the severity, with superficial burns affecting only the epidermis, partial-thickness burns affecting the epidermis and some of the dermis, and full-thickness burns that affect the entire epidermal and dermal layers and extend into the subcutaneous tissues.[7]

 Other considerations include the increasing rate of wildfires that coincide with global climate change.[10][11]
 These fires are large and unpredictable due to the impact of foliage and winds on their rapid spread.
 Wildfires also frequently jump locations due to embers floating in the wind and reigniting separately.
 Rapid evacuation of residents in impacted areas, as well as surrounding areas, is important.
-Therefore, hospitals in high-risk areas should have evacuation plans in place to transport patients from the hospital to safety in the case of an approaching wildfire.
+Therefore, hospitals in high-risk areas should have evacuation plans to safely transport patients from the hospital in case of an approaching wildfire.

-Considering the issues mentioned above of concern, OSHA has designated a number of requirements for hospitals to follow to ensure the safety of both patients and employees.
-While OSHA rules are primarily concerned with the wellbeing of workplace employees, the healthcare field is a unique exception in that fire safety rules also protect the patients receiving care from the healthcare facility.
-In the event of a fire, people must be rapidly evacuated to prevent fire-related casualties, so OSHA has developed many requirements to ensure hospitals have adequate exit routes from anywhere in the building.
+Considering the issues mentioned above, OSHA has designated many requirements for hospitals to follow to ensure the safety of both patients and employees.
+While OSHA rules are primarily concerned with the well-being of workplace employees, the healthcare field is a unique exception in that fire safety rules also protect the patients receiving care from the healthcare facility.
+In a fire, people must be rapidly evacuated to prevent fire-related casualties, so OSHA has developed many requirements to ensure hospitals have adequate exit routes from anywhere in the building.
 These include:

 - An adequate number of exits.